coolwonny/Project-Catalogue/Data Scientist with Python.md

-# Applied Data Science with Python
+# Data Scientist with Python

 ## Tools